sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ```

 The callback for this menu item invokes the following function.
 Here, we just run the appropriate
-ImageMagick command and show a little dialog when it's done so we can go ahead and paste the
+ImageMagick command and show a little dialog when it's done, so we can go ahead and paste the
 bordered image.

 ```ahk